gaston-martin/challenge-fintech-br/doc/EXECUTION.md

 ### Reset Database

 In order to reset the database to an initial state, the docker volume named "mariadb" must be deleted.
-To delete the volume, it must be out of use.
+To delete the volume, it must be unused.
 So you need to stop and delete the database container first

 1. Identify and stop the database container
 ```